gvlstef7/hello-world/README.md

 # hello-world

-I love designing with html and css and i am looking forward to learn everythin about web development
+I love designing with html and css and i am looking forward to learn everything about web development